openMF/mifos-x-containers/README.md

+#ARCHIVED

+Go to https://github.com/openMF/mifosx-docker for the updated version

 # Mifos X - Containers

 Quick Deployment tool for having a running, non persistent Mifos X environment for demonstration purpose.
 These are samples for quick demo setup, they don't have persistence storage.
 And they use the lastest version of Apache Fineract and Mifos Web App.